Information Resources for Treatment

 Sponsor: Substance Abuse and Mental Health Services Administration (SAMHSA)

-SAMHSA Faith-Based and Community Initiatives (FBCI)
+SAMHSA Faith and Community Engagement

 Provides information to support partnerships between faith-based and community organizations and federal programs to offer effective programs and activities for substance use prevention, mental health services, and addiction treatment.
 Offers resources for training, technical assistance, publications, and existing faith-based coalitions and collaborations focused on decreasing violence, combating substance use, improving behavioral health, reducing homelessness, and providing crisis counseling to those in need.